SiliconLabs/wisun-br-linux-docker/README.md

 The subnet mode does not suffers of this limitation.

 [2]: https://github.com/DanielAdolfsson/ndppd/issues/69

+### Can this image breaks my local network?

+When this image start in `site_local` mode, it will advertise network configuration.
+The other hosts on the local network will also receive this configuration and will use it.
+From here, there are two situations:

+  1. The hosts already have a valid IPv6 configuration.
+The new configuration will probably break the current one.

+  2. The other hosts only use IPv4.
+IPv4 traffic won't be impacted.
+However, some DNS records may contain IPv4 and IPv6 fields.
+In this case, the applications may try to use the new shiny IPv6 configuration.
+The hosts will forward IPv6 traffic to the docker image.
+The image will reply with an error.
+Then, if we are lucky (AFAIK the most common case), the application will fallback to IPv4 and it will work.
+Else, if we are not lucky, the application will just stop here with a failure.

+If you don't enforce `site_local`, the image will try to detect existent IPv6 network. `site_local` will be started only no IPv6 network has been detected.
+So the first scenario is unlikely to happen.

+Anyway, if you use `site_local` mode, we recommend to use a dedicated network.

 ### I try to use `--ws-*` parameters but the container is not able to select the device